amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Permeability
 ------------

 Permeability or hydraulic_conductivity must be specified but not both.
-If specified as constant values, permeability has the attributes `"x`", `"y`", and `"z`".
+If specified as constant values, permeability has the attributes ``x``, ``y``, and ``z``.
 Permeability may also be extracted from the attributes of an Exodus II file, or generated as a gslib file.

 .. code-block:: xml